What Is a User Story?

 What Is an Agile User Story?

 In the agile framework, a user story is the smallest unit of work.

-It is an end goal and not a feature, expressed from the user’s perspective.
+It is an end goal, not a feature, expressed from the user’s perspective.

-The purpose of an agile user story is to articulate how a piece of work will deliver a particular value back to the customer.
+An agile user story aims to articulate how a piece of work will deliver a particular value back to the customer.

 What Are the 3C’s in User Stories?

-A good user story consists of three elements, commonly referred to as the agile three c’s.
+A good user story consists of three elements called agile three C’s.

-Although you can take this literally, the idea behind the first C, card, refer to the user story’s optimal size that can fit on a notecard.
+Although you can take this literally, the idea behind the first C – card refers to the user story’s optimal size that can fit on a notecard.

 This is the format they should follow:

 “As a [particular user], I want to [perform this action] so that [I can achieve this goal].”